What is Peripheral Artery Disease (PAD)?

-PAD is similar to coronary artery disease (CAD)
+Peripheral artery disease is similar to coronary artery disease (CAD).

 Quick facts about PAD

-The most common symptoms of PAD involving the lower extremities are cramping, pain or tiredness in the leg or hip muscles while walking or climbing stairs.
-Typically, this pain goes away with rest and returns when you walk again.
+The most common symptoms of lower-extremity PAD are cramping, fatigue, aching, pain or discomfort in the leg or hip muscles while walking or climbing stairs.
+This pain usually goes away with rest and returns when you walk again.

 Be aware that: